-This metric was the Ether's Achilles heel.
-With the largest packed size of any of the jackets reviewed, this model is not the right choice for an emergency layer that you throw in your pack and forget about.
+This metric is the Ether's Achilles heel.
+With one of the largest packed size of any of the jackets reviewed, this model is not the right choice for an emergency layer that you throw in your pack and forget about.
 That said, it does pack down into a little package complete with a harness loop, which is more than the larger and bulkier, Columbia Flash Forward can claim.
-At 7 ounces, it is just 0.1 ounce heavier than the Black Diamond Alpine Start, but combine this weight with its bulky packed size, and it is easily beat by the Alpine Start, which packs down into a much more compact package.
-However, if you plan on using your jacket as more of an around-town layer and don't require serious packability, don't let this be a deterrent.
+At 7 ounces, the Ether is just barely heavier than the more compactable Black Diamond Alpine Start.
+However, if you plan to use your jacket as more of an around-town layer and don't require serious packability, don't let this be a deterrent.

 A comparison between the relatively large Marmot Ether (right) and Patagonia Houdini (left), the smallest windbreaker in this review.

-The fleece lining of the Marmot won't let it compact very small and tends to catch on underlayers.
+The fleece lining of the Marmot keeps it from packing compactly and tends to catch on underlayers.

-This was one of only three contenders that did not feature a DWR (durable water repellent) finish.
+The Marmot Ether is made of 100% Nylon Double Mini Rip and does notfeature a DWR (durable water repellent) finish.
 This windbreaker is one of only a few contenders that doesn't feature this useful finish.
-As a result, it was a low performer when it came to water resistance.
+As a result, it's a low performer when it comes to water resistance.
 The fleece lining does provide an added barrier if you are caught in unexpected precip, but it takes a while to dry, and you may become cold during the process.

 The Ether lacks a DWR finish, and it won't handle light precip as well as a jacket that is DWR treated.

 The Ether is best used as an around-town piece or a jacket for light to moderate exercise on brisk days.
 Its underarm vents add breathability that isn't found in the Columbia Flash Forward, while its more complete fleece lining adds warmth the Adidas Outdoor Agravic can't offer.

 The Marmot's extra insulation makes it better for slower paced activities, like playing tug o' war.